rowanwins/proj4-on-demand/README.md

 | projectGeojson(Input Projection Reference, Output Projection Reference, GeoJsonObject) | Returns a Geojson object in a specified projection, to an equivalent object with coordinates in the requested projection.
 Supports `FeatureCollection`, `Feature`, and `Geometry` objects.  |
 | projectGeojson(Input Projection Reference, Output Projection Reference, GeoJsonObject) | Returns a Geojson object in a specified projection, to an equivalent object with coordinates in the requested projection.
 Supports `FeatureCollection`, `Feature`, and `Geometry` objects.  |
 | getTransformer(Input Projection Reference, Output Projection Reference) | Returns an object with a `forward` and `inverse` function which each take a coordinate to transform. |

-## Key Differences from `proj4`
-This project leans heavily on the existing `proj4` library but has been modified to enable it to leaverage more modern javascript features.
-One of the core goals was to be able to distribute a slimmer package, we do this by making use of dynamic imports which allow us to only pull in the transformation code required for certain projections as required.
-This means your users won't be penalised with loading the code for a *Lambert Conformal Conic* projection if they don't actually use it.But of course as soon as your users do want to use a *Lambert Conformal Conic* projection the code will be loaded.
-This means that our package is 26kb minified vs 86kb minified of `proj4`. 🎉 To achieve dynamic imports this did mean moving to a promise-based architecture.
-So we figured while we were at it we may well introduce some other functionality and breaking changes.
-- This library supports loading projections using EPSG codes thanks to [epsg.io](https://epsg.io/)
-- We also introduced a more explicit API with support for geojson